 At the hearing, each side has a chance to tell the judge its side of the story.
 Since it’s your motion, you go first.
 Tell the judge why the default should be set aside, and answer the judge's questions as completely as possible.
 Then your creditor (or your creditor’s attorney) will get to tell the judge why the default should not be set aside.
 It is very important to follow the rules and not interrupt the other side during its turn.

-If your reasons for setting the default aside are better than your creditor’s reasons that it shouldn’t be set aside, the judge will grant your Motion and set the default aside.
+If your reasons for setting the default aside are better than your creditor’s reasons that it shouldn’t be set aside, the judge will grant your motion and set the default aside.
 This means you can then file an answer and your defense, and the case will proceed from there.
-See the toolkit I have been Sued in a Debt Collection Case to learn about this.
+To learn about this please see I have been Sued in a Debt Collection Case.

-If your Motion is not granted or you didn’t meet the requirements to file the Motion, you can ask the court to let you pay the judgment in installments.
-See the toolkit There is a Judgment Against Me; I would like to make an Installment Payment Plan to learn about this.
+If your motion is not granted or you didn’t meet the requirements to file the motion, you can ask the court to let you pay the judgment in installments.
+To learn about this please see Requesting an Installment payment Plan to Pay a Judgment.

 You can also contact your creditor and see if it’s willing to work out a payment plan outside of court or accept a lump sum settlement for less than the amount due.
 Make sure you get any agreements with your creditor in writing.

 Once a default judgment – or any judgment – is entered in the case, your creditor can take action to collect on it.
 For example, a creditor can garnish your bank account or paycheck, seize property, or file judgment liens against you.
-To learn about garnishments, see the I Am Being Garnished for a Debt that is Not Child Support Toolkit.
-To learn about property seizures and judgment liens, see the article Seizure of Property to Satisfy a Debt.
+To learn about garnishments, see I'm Being Garnished for a Debt That Is Not Child Support.
+To learn about property seizures and judgment liens, read Seizure of Personal and Real Property to Pay a Debt.